High-rise (fashion)

 Actress Sameera Reddy wearing black high-waisted trousers.

 A high-rise or high-waisted garment is one designed to sit high on, or above, the wearer's hips, usually at least 8 centimetres (3 inches) higher than the navel.
-In western cultures, high-rise jeans were especially common in the 1970s, late 1980s through the late 1990s, derided as mom jeans in the 2000s, and popular again in the mid-to-late 2010s and continues to be popular into the present in competition with low-rise pants.
+In Western cultures, high-rise jeans were especially common in the 1970s, from the late 1980s through the late 1990s, were derided as mom jeans in the 2000s, and popular again in the mid-to-late 2010s and continues to be popular into the present in competition with low-rise pants.

 Modern fashion

 In western culture, high-waisted pants tend to have long zippers, ranging from about 7-10 inches long, and leave the navel either completely covered or barely shown.
 Zipper lengths are not to be confused with rises.
 High-waisted pants have rises typically 10 inches long or longer.

 In European menswear, pants sat level with the navel until the 1950s, and were held up by a pair of suspenders.
 During the 1940s, Zoot suiters wore pants with a waistband so high that they often reached the chest.